rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 # Motivation
 [motivation]: #motivation

 Since the hardware platform requires a special calling convention for interrupt handlers, we cannot define the handler functions directly in Rust using any of the currently supported calling conventions.
-Instead, we need to define a wrapper function in raw assembly that acts as a compatibilty layer between the interrupt calling convention and the calling convention of the Rust function.
+Instead, we need to define a wrapper function in raw assembly that acts as a compatibility layer between the interrupt calling convention and the calling convention of the Rust function.
 For example, with an `extern "C"` Rust function using the System V AMD64 ABI, the wrapper would need to do the following steps on `x86_64`:

 - Backup all registers on the stack that are not preserved by the C calling convention
   - This includes all registers except `RBX`, `RSP`, `RBP`, and `R12`–`R15` (these are restored by `extern "C"` functions)
   - This also includes floating point and SSE state, which can be huge (unless we are sure that the interrupt handler does not use them)
-- Align the stack on a 16-byte boundary (the C calling convention requies)
+- Align the stack on a 16-byte boundary (required by the C calling convention)
 - Copy the arguments (passed on the stack) into registers (where the C calling convention expects them)
 - Call the Rust function
 - Clean up the stack, including the alignment bytes and arguments.